ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Secure Communication with an Authorization Server {#as-commsec}

-As specified in the ACE framework (sections 5.6 and 5.7 of
+As specified in the ACE framework (Sections 5.6 and 5.7 of
 {{I-D.ietf-ace-oauth-authz}}), the requesting entity (the resource server and/or the client) and the authorization server communicate via the token endpoint or introspection endpoint.
 The use of CoAP and